odoo/documentation/getting_started/documentation.rst

 Your Odoo Online subscription includes an **unlimited support service at no extra cost, 24/5, Monday to Friday**.
 To cover 24 hours, our teams are in San Francisco, Belgium and India.
-Questions could be about anything and everything from: how to use or configure, bugfix requests, payments or subscription issues.
+Questions could be about anything and everything from: specific questions on current Odoo features and where to configure them, bugfix requests, payments or subscription issues.

 Our support can be contacted through our